-Installing Boomi Data Services for VMware Tanzu (PKS) on PKS
+Installing Boomi Data Services for VMware Tanzu (TKGI)

-This topic describes how to install Boomi Data Services for VMware Tanzu (VMware Tanzu) on Pivotal Container Service (PKS).
+This topic describes how to install Boomi Data Services for VMware Tanzu on VMware Tanzu Kubernetes Grid Integrated (TKGI).

-Boomi Data Services for VMware Tanzu (PKS) is available for download from Pivotal Network.
-It is
+Boomi Data Services for VMware Tanzu (TKGI) is available for download from the

 This archive contains all of the Kubernetes definition files and Docker container images that are needed to run Boomi Data Servies for VMware Tanzu.

 To unpack the archive, use standard UNIX

 A VMware TKGI cluster is required to install Boomi Data Services for VMware Tanzu (TKGI).
 To obtain access to your cluster, do the following:

 tkgi login -a <tkgi-url> -u <username> -p <password> -k